TechNickAI/AICodeBot/README.md

  `aicodebot sidekick` Your AI-powered coding assistant.
 It's designed to help you with your coding tasks by providing context-aware suggestions and solutions.
 Think ChatGPT with the ability to read local files for context.

+ By default it will pass along a directory of files from the current working directory, and you can also pass in a list of files to use as context.
+For example:

  ```bash
  aicodebot sidekick file1.py file2.py
  ```